 Until recently, the sales relationship was king.
 Buyers were largely reliant on suppliers for information, specifications and pricing to help them evaluate possible solutions.
 And the sales person controlled much of the process.
 The digital age has completely blown up that dynamic.

 Today, the business-to-business buyer is going online to investigate solutions, develop a list of requirements, gather specifications, and narrow down their options without any involvement of a sales person.
-A 2012 survey by the CEB Marketing Leadership Council and Google shows that customers are more than halfway (57%) through the sales process before they engage a sales representative.
+A survey by the CEB Marketing Leadership Council and Google showed that customers are more than halfway (57%) through the sales process before they engage a sales representative.
 This is regardless of the price point of the product or service.

 So what are the buyers doing to get that far down the purchasing cycle on their own?
 They are learning about your brand online, investigating your brand reputation with third parties, connecting with peers about your brand through social media, and otherwise having a conversation about you – but without you.